Description

 Risk and Exploitability

 The CVSS score of 5.0 indicates moderate severity.
-EPSS is not available, and the vulnerability is not listed in CISA KEV.
+EPSS score < 1% indicates a low probability of exploitation, and the vulnerability is not listed in CISA KEV.
 The exploit requires an attacker to send crafted authorization queries to an OpenFGA instance with iterator caching enabled, implying that the risk is primarily confined to systems where the service is publicly accessible and caching is used.
 Although no active exploits are known, the possibility of unauthorized access remains if the patch is not applied.
 The likely attack vector is remote, via crafted authorization requests.

 Remediation